rlite/rlite/README.md

 To quickly carry out tests at scale, you can use the `--ring` option rather than specifying a demonstrator configuration file

-    $ ./demo.py --ring 200 -r -k 0
+    $ ./demo.py --tree 200 -r -k 0

-so that the demonstrator will automatically define a network of 200 nodes arranged in a ring, with a single normal DIF including them all.
+so that the demonstrator will automatically define a network of 200 nodes arranged in a tree, with a single normal DIF including them all.
 On a machine with 64 GB of RAM it is possible to deploy a ring of 350 nodes, when giving each node the default amount of memory.